maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     10 DIM X$(10)
     20 X$="SYSTEM"
     30 CHANGE X$ to X
-    40 PRINT"The ASCII codes for `SYSTEM` are:"
+    40 PRINT"The ASCII codes for the string `SYSTEM` are:"
     50 FOR I=1 TO X(0)
     60 PRINT X(I);",";
     70 NEXT I